SpeedaRJ/TabTeacher/README.md

 All the required documentation for the above libraries can be found in their respective GitHub repositories.
 If something still isn't working on the side of the controller, useful things to try include installing the [serial drivers](https://linuxhint.com/install-esp32-cp2102-serial-driver/) and the [dev kit package](https://www.electronics-lab.com/getting-started-with-espressifs-esp32-c3-devkitm-1-on-arduino-ide/#google_vignette).
-For future development a look at the [BLE library](https://www.arduino.cc/reference/en/libraries/esp32-ble-arduino/) might be useful.
+For future development, a look at the [BLE library](https://www.arduino.cc/reference/en/libraries/esp32-ble-arduino/) might be useful.

-If we switch to a different controller, the above libraries might not be required anymore and this file would require and update.
+If we switch to a different controller, the above libraries might not be required anymore and this file would require an update.

 ### [Raspberry Pi Pico W docs](RPi_Pico_W/README.md)

 ### React Native

-The react native app is built using [Expo](https://expo.io/).
+The React native app is built using [Expo](https://expo.io/).
 For all the requirements to run and develop the app, a simple `npm install` should suffice in the `./TabTeacher_App` directory.
 If that doesn't suffice the steps on [this link](https://reactnative.dev/docs/environment-setup) should be followed.

 In addition [EAS](https://www.npmjs.com/package/eas-cli) should be installed.
 To do so, run
 ```